MNaveedRamzan/crm-saas-dotnet-react/README.md

 A **production-style CRM SaaS demo** built with **ASP.NET Core (.NET 8)** and **React (Vite + TypeScript)**.

-This project demonstrates how to build a clean, scalable full‑stack application using modern .NET and React best practices, including authentication, pagination, filtering, and a dashboard.
+This project demonstrates how to build a clean, scalable full-stack application using modern .NET and React best practices, including authentication, pagination, filtering, and a dashboard.

 ---